OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Sessions/Session 48.md

 - There's a silver pool of water in front of me with a stepped waterfall
 - There's a tree to the right with dark emerald leaves
 - The woman leaps from lily pad to lily pad
-- She conjures a thrown made of vines, seemingly looking almost like a sleeping dragon
+- She conjures a throne made of vines, looking almost like a sleeping dragon
 - In the center of the pool and directly in front of the pool is a larger lily pad
 - She tells me that if I want to speak to her I need to "take the stage"
 - There's strange birds in the trees and other strange critters